sudo-d4s3/magic-hackathon/README.md

 ### Our Idea
 One of the [sponsors](https://cyai2024.org/) for the Hackathon wanted an easy way to connect them to students aged 16-21 who have an interest in cybersecurity.

+### The team
+d4s3 (Chandler) was the backend developer for our webapp Octahedron (Jake) was the frontend developers
+Devin (who doesn't have a handle) was our backup designer after the first one left

 ### Rundown Of What We Did each Day

 #### Day One